Our Research Team

 Our all-star research team is unafraid of rocking the boat and is committed to delivering the highest caliber investment ideas through rigorous quantitative, bottom-up and macro analysis with an emphasis on timing.

+Keith is the author of the popular book, “Diary of a Hedge Fund Manager” and founder of private equity firm, Seven7.
 He began his career as an institutional equity sales analyst after earning an economics degree from Yale University.
 While at Yale, he captained the men's ice hockey team to a Division I Ivy League Championship.

 Restaurants | Consumer Staples | Cannabis

 Macro | Financials | Housing

 Jay Van Sciver